andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **3.1 – Client Registration**

 3\.1.1 – Each player in your clan must have the last 8 characters of their GUID registered on the website to be eligible.
 GUIDs are unique identifiers used in game to recognise players.
-Open your console and type: “/pb_myguid” to find your GUID.
+Join a PunkBuster enabled server, open your console and type: “/pb_myguid” to find your GUID.

 3\.1.2 – The last change of a GUID cannot be done later than 24 hours before a match (unless agreed by the opposition).
 Players who did not register the correct GUID before a match will be considered freelancers.